House GOP hardliners block spending stopgap with shutdown looming

 Rep. Jim McGovern, D-Mass., noted the White House already issued a veto threat on the GOP bill, stating during the floor debate, "this is a complete waste of time."

-Democrats denounced the steep spending cuts in the GOP bill, instead of keeping current spending levels for all agencies, the measure walled off a few departments, but slashed others by 30 percent.
+Democrats denounced the steep spending cuts in the GOP bill.
+Instead of keeping current spending levels for all agencies, the measure walled off a few departments, but slashed others by 30%.

 The Senate's spending bill would fund government agencies through November 17.
 It includes $5 billion for disaster aid and $6 billion for assistance for Ukraine.
 McCarthy opposed pairing additional money for Ukraine on a stopgap bill, and argued Congress needed to address the situation at the southwest border.